Auto recovery wobbles in Paris show spotlight

 Russian car sales were down 26 percent in August, with the rouble tumbling as the United States and Europe stepped up sanctions over Moscow's military intervention in Ukraine.

 China's auto-market growth is also slowing to a forecast 7.9 percent next year from 11.2 percent expected in 2014, according to IHS.
-That threatens to curb the bumper profits that have allowed premium carmakers BMW (BMWG.DE), Daimler (DAIGn.DE) and Volkswagen's (VOWG_p.DE) Audi to ride out the crisis at home.
+That threatens to curb the bumper profits that have allowed premium carmakers BMW, Daimler and Volkswagen's Audi to ride out the crisis at home.

 European market leader Volkswagen also looks vulnerable to demand weakness at home, as it struggles to rein in cost overruns at the heartland Wolfsburg plant.